sa1987/OpenDoorProject/README.md

 The **bookdown** package reference site: <https://pkgs.rstudio.com/bookdown>

-Quiz templates available in the [repo](https://gitlab.com/open-science-course-2022/open-science-course-2022.gitlab.io/-/blob/main/public/quiz.html)
+Quiz templates and customization guide is available in the quiz [repo](https://github.com/sa1987/AgapeQuiz)

 ### Built With